What is Marfan syndrome?

 Marfan syndrome occurs in equal numbers in males and females, and also appears equally in all races and ethnic groups.

 What causes Marfan syndrome?

 Marfan syndrome is caused by an abnormality (or mutation) in one specific gene (FBN1).
 Up to 75 percent of the time, this mutated gene is inherited from a parent who is affected.

 Nearly 25 percent of the time, cases are thought to be caused by new mutations in the family (not inherited from a parent).
 Scientists have noted that offspring of fathers who are older (than the norm) at the time of conception may be affected by this gene mutation more often than others.
-Mutations occur sporadically (by chance) in the sperm of older men (over 45 years) who father children at a rate of 1 percent.
+Mutations can occur sporadically (by chance) in the sperm of older men (over 45 years) who father children.
 These "point mutations" can result in Marfan syndrome, or other disorders, depending on which gene is accidentally altered.